kubewarden/kubewarden.io/content/blog/2022/05/verifying-image-signatures.md

 Error from server: error when creating "STDIN": admission webhook "clusterwide-verify-image-signatures.kubewarden.admission" denied the request: Pod verify-image-invalid is not accepted: verification of image ghcr.io/kubewarden/test-verify-image-signatures:unsigned failed: error invoking wapc verify: Error(HostError("Callback evaluation failure: signatures can't be fetched for image: ghcr.io/kubewarden/test-verify-image-signatures:unsigned"))
 ```

-This policy may cover all your needs, but if you prefer you can build your own policy using one of the SDKs Kubewarden
+This policy is designed to meet all your needs.
+However, if you prefer you can build your own policy using one of the SDKs Kubewarden
 provides.
 We will show how to do this in an upcoming blog!
 Stay tuned!